mckinsey/vizro/vizro-ai/docs/pages/explanation/safeguard.md

-# Safeguard Dynamic Code Execution in Vizro-AI
+# Safeguard dynamic code dxecution in Vizro-AI

 Vizro-AI uses the `exec()` statement in Python to run generated code from Large Language Models (LLMs) for self-debugging and automatic visual rendering in methods such as `vizro_ai._get_chart_code()` and `vizro_ai.plot()`.